 Faculty and Staff

-Dr. Diego Altomare joined USC as manager of the Microarray Core Facility in September, 2010.
-Diego has more than 14 years of experience in all aspects of microarray experimental design, RNA processing and labeling, microarray hybridization and scanning, and data analysis using both the Agilent Technologies and the Affymetrix (Thermo Fisher Scientific) platforms.
-In addition, Diego provides training and support on the isolation of DNA and RNA from difficult samples and assesses quality of isolated nucleic acids.
+Altomare provides training and support on the isolation of DNA and RNA from difficult samples and assesses quality of isolated nucleic acids.
 Other areas of expertise include fragment analysis, Sanger and next generation sequencing.
-Diego is interested in performing and providing support to USC and other scientists to conduct genomics, transcriptomics, epigenomics and functional genomics research projects.
-Diego also brings new state of the art technologies to the facility.
+He is interested in performing and providing support to the University of South Carolina and other scientists to conduct genomics, transcriptomics, epigenomics and functional genomics research projects.
+Altomare brings new state of the art technologies to the facility.

 Liu C, Banister CE, Weige CC, Altomare D, Richardson JH, Contreras CM, Buckhaults PJ : PRDM1 silences stem cell-related genes and inhibits proliferation of human colon tumor organoids.
 Proc Natl Acad Sci USA.
 2018 May 29;115(22):E5066-E5075.